cblavier/batonrouge/README.md

 # :heavy_exclamation_mark: Baton Rouge :heavy_exclamation_mark:
 A slack bot to give "batons rouges" to your teammates.
 In our situation we award each others with baton rouges after any awful joke!

+## User guide

+On slack, use `/batonrouge help` command to get started.

 ## Technical part